- ←

 Starbucks Pink Drink

 Read moreMany new food product ideas emerge from corporate test kitchens, but Starbucks’ Pink Drink was born on social media.
-That’s where customers learned to request coconut milk in their order of the chain’s strawberry-acai refreshers drink, and when they gave it a good shake it turned pink.
+That’s where customers learned to request coconut milk in their orders of the chain’s strawberry-acai refreshers drink, and when they gave it a good shake, it turned pink.
 That was in 2016.
 When high demand persisted for the “secret menu” item, Starbucks added the Pink Drink to its permanent menu one year later, in 2017.

-You'll have no trouble creating my Starbucks Pink Drink copycat recipe as long as you procure a bottle of the strawberry acai flavor of Dr. Smoothie Refreshers.
-This lightly caffeinated concentrated drink mix can be found online in 46-ounce bottles and will be enough to make 11 (16-ounce) Pink Drink clones.
-You’ll also need coconut milk, preferably one that isn’t too thick or chunky (Goya brand is good), and freeze-dried strawberries.
+You'll have no trouble creating my Starbucks Pink Drink copycat recipe once you get a bottle of the strawberry acai-flavored Dr. Smoothie Refreshers.
+This lightly caffeinated, concentrated drink mix can be found online in 46-ounce bottles and will be enough to make 11 (16-ounce) Pink Drink clones.
+You’ll also need coconut milk that isn’t too thick or chunky (Goya brand is good) and freeze-dried strawberries.

 Finish the drink by shaking everything together in a shaker with ice, then pour the pink goodness into a 16-ounce glass and consume with glee.